Also called a Jewelled, Crystal or Glass Cross, Marquise Cross, or with 13 gem stones, a Crux Gemmata

 Hebrew words for diamond are shamiyr (shaw-meer') and yahalom (yah-hal-ome'):

-- Shamiyr means thorns, sharply adamant, or a sharp stone or flint such as a diamond.
-Shamiyr is mentioned several times in the Bible as a hard, sharp thorn1 and as being hard-set or adamant2.
+- Shamiyr translates as sharply adamant, thorns, flint or sharp stone such as a diamond.
+Shamiyr is mentioned several times in the Bible as a hard, sharp thorn and as being hard-set or adamant.
 A related word is shamar which means 'to guard' or 'to protect', as sheep might be protected from wolves by a corral of thorn hedging.

-- Yahalom is the current name of an elite special operations unit in the Israeli army, a bit like America's Delta Force which was modelled on the Britain's SAS.
+- Yahalom is the current name of an elite special operations unit in the Israeli army, a bit like the USA's Delta Force which was modelled on the Britain's SAS.
 But since Sayeret Yahalom's activities are hush-hush, we'll just talk about the older Hebrew yahalom, which means a hard precious stone, perhaps jasper, onyx, or the hardest, a diamond.
-Yahalom is mentioned several times in the Bible as a gemstone3.
+Yahalom is mentioned several times in the Bible as a gemstone.

 A primitive root of the word yahalom, is halam.
 This means to strike down, stamp, conquer, overcome.
 Jesus was 'struck down' but conquered the grave, overcoming death and the evil of the world.
 Through Christ, believers may overcome the same evil.